 Loss-absorbing capacity of technical provisions ('LAC TP').
 LAC TP is the part of the technical provisions that can be used to absorb some of the SCR shock losses, as the expected future profit sharing to policyholders will be reduced if actual losses would arise.
 LAC TP is applicable to insurance policies with discretionary profit sharing.
-NN Insurance Belgium estimated the LAC TP to be EUR 16 million at 31 December 2022.
+NN Insurance Belgium estimated the LAC TP to be EUR 14 million at 31 December 2024.

 - Loss-absorbing capacity of deferred taxes ('LAC DT'): this is an adjustment that can be applied to the Basic Solvency Capital Requirement (reference is made to the table in chapter C).
 It is a tax recovery that can partly offset the total loss in a 1-in-200 event (SCR).
 It reduces the SCR by the value of tax relief on a loss equal to the pre-tax SCR.
-The LAC DT methodology depends on whether there is a net DTA or a net DTL position on the Solvency II balance sheet. - o In case of a net DTL position, the LAC DT is determined by the economic recoverability test - In case of a net DTA position, there is a cap on the DTA position: - Corporate tax rate applied on maximum 5 years taxable profit (based on the internal strategic business plan)
+NN Insurance Belgium estimated the LAC DT to be EUR 0 million at 31 December 2024.
+The LAC DT methodology depends on whether there is a net DTA or a net DTL position on the Solvency II balance sheet. - In case of a net DTL position, the LAC DT is determined by the economic recoverability test - o In case of a net DTA position, there is a cap on the DTA position: - Corporate tax rate applied on maximum 10 years of taxable profit (based on the internal strategic business plan), with haircuts applies as from year 6, in accordance with the NBB circular (NBB_2022.27).